In the next few posts we'll move on to demonstrating the themes of this series: conciseness, convenience, correctness, concurrency and completeness.

 In the expression-oriented version, none of these issues apply:

-result variable is declared at the same time that it is assigned.
-No variables have to be set up "outside" the expression and there is no worry about what initial value they should be set to.result, because then the variable would not even exist!Expression-oriented style is not a choice in F#, and it is one of the things that requires a change of approach when coming from an imperative background.
+variable is declared at the same time that it is assigned.
+No variables have to be set up “outside” the expression and there is no worry about what initial value they should be set to. - The “else” is explicitly handled.
+There is no chance of forgetting to do an assignment in one of the branches.

 The type system in F# is based on the concept of algebraic types.
 That is, new compound types are built by combining existing types in two different ways: